Arahman619/WhackAMole/README.md

 # WhackAMole
-This is a java game!
+This is a java based game!
+Currently it has no GUI.